Bhaviksankaliya/PDFdecor/README.md

 # PDFdecor

-A hub of self-contained PDF tools (merge, split, compress, convert, edit, secure, AI) — iLovePDF-style.
+A hub of self-contained PDF tools (merge, split, compress, convert, edit, secure, AI).
 Every tool is a standalone page with the same
 flow: **upload → configure → process → download**.
 The homepage is a searchable, category-filtered grid generated entirely from a single tool registry.

-> Original project.
-Not affiliated with, and uses no assets from, iLovePDF.

 ---